awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 Google Drive link to download if the above link is not accessible [https://drive.google.com/open?id=1X9nBlf5oj5ef2UoYGOfusjxAiow8nKEK](https://drive.google.com/open?id=1X9nBlf5oj5ef2UoYGOfusjxAiow8nKEK)

 The steps are as below:
-1. Attacker send GIF file to user via any channels (one of them could be as Document via WhatsApp, i.e. pressing the Paper Clip button and choose Document to send the corrupted GIF.
+- 0:16 Attacker send GIF file to user via any channels (one of them could be as Document via WhatsApp, i.e. pressing the Paper Clip button and choose Document to send the corrupted GIF.
 If the attacker is in the contact list of the user, the corrupted GIF is downloaded automatically without any user interaction).
-2. User wants to send a media file to his/her friend.
+- 0:24 User wants to send a media file to any of his/her WhatsApp friend.
 So the user presses on the Paper clip button and opens the WhatsApp Gallery to choose a media file to send to his friend.
-3. Since WhatsApp shows previews of every media (including the GIF file received), it will trigger the double-free bug and our RCE exploit.

 Take note that the user does not have to send anything because just opening the WhatsApp Gallery will trigger the bug.
+No additional touch after pressing WhatsApp Gallery is necessary.
+- 0:30 Since WhatsApp shows previews of every media (including the GIF file received), it will trigger the double-free bug and our RCE exploit.

 ## Double-free vulnerability in DDGifSlurp in decoding.c in libpl_droidsonroids_gif